jhelphenstine/c-programming-language/chapter4/README.md

 ## Miscellany
 I'm switching from `cc` to `gcc`, with the -Wall -Werror -Wextra flags as suggested by my mentor.
 I got my hand slapped (politely) for declaring an array with {}; this isn't valid post C99, so I'm switching compilers to avail myself of the warnings & error messages that should help me write more compliant code.
 I'm also wondering if the inclusion of the 'how I compiled' line in 4-3 means it's time to explore cmake -- would that let me better organize my repo, and make it easier for others to run these programs?
 Not that anyone's running this, but it could be good practice nonetheless.

+## Exercise 4-10
+Exercise 4-10 is giving me some grief.
+The objective is replacing getch() & ungetch() with getLine().
+This is causing me to refactor getop().
+I've tried this twice now; the second attempt is foundering: the calculator runs once as designed, but subsequently only parses the first operand on a line, without proceeding further.
+As a result, variable support is broken (use of variables requires at least two successful passes through the calculator).